hamtaai/gm-test/README.md

  2. Open terminal/command line and navigate to the project folder.
  3. Use mysql -u [user] -p[pass] < Create_Database.sql to prepare the database and tables.
      * Note: no space is needed between -p and your password.
  4. Execute the *composer install* command.
 This will download the dependencies.
+During the installation, you'll be asked to fill out database and mailer information:
+     * The database name should be GMTest
+     * For other informations (database host, etc.) use your own settings.
+     * For switmailer you can use your own information or my settings from *Sending information*.

 ##Starting the application:
 * Navigate to the project folder in the terminal (linux) or command line (windows) and excute the command: